Radley railway station: History

+Facilities

 The station was renovated during 2008, with a new footbridge, shelters, a new car park and increased cycle storage.
+The station also has a ticket machine and help points.

+Passenger volume

 In recent years passenger traffic at Radley has grown rapidly.
-In the five years 2005–10 the number of passengers using the station increased by 38%.
+In the five years between 2005 and 2010, the number of passengers using the station increased by 38%.